esilanna/Client_DW/DOCUMENTATION.md

 # Client Log Data Warehouse #
 ## A Data Warehouse made using MS SQL Server and a Star Schema Modeling Approach ##

-### Purpose of Project: Build a Data Warehouse for a business to store and analyze customer information using MS SQL Server and a Star Shema Data Warehouse model. ###
+### Purpose of Project: Build a Data Warehouse for a business to store and analyze customer information using MS SQL Server and a Star Shema Data Warehouse model, incorporating Python for automation ###
+### See README.md for instructions on how to reproduce this project locally.###

 #### Schemas Overview: ####
 - Fact: The fact schema is used to organize fact tables and keep them all together